vadimpronin/guacamole-lite/docs/advanced-configuration.md

 ### Joining Existing Connections

 `guacamole-lite` supports the Guacamole protocol's feature for joining existing, active connections.
 This is useful for scenarios like session sharing, screen sharing, administrative observation, or collaborative work.
 Instead of specifying a protocol `type`, the client provides the unique ID of the connection to be joined.

+With the addition of [dynamic routing](#dynamic-guacd-routing) and a [session registry](#sessionregistry-callback), `guacamole-lite` can automatically route a join request to the correct `guacd` instance where the session is active, even in a distributed environment with many `guacd` servers and multiple `guacamole-lite` instances (provided they share a session registry).

 #### Token Structure for Joining a Connection